gavincabbage/gbot/README.md

 # gbot

 Robotics project using Arduino and Raspberry Pi.
-Currently a work in progress.
+Still a work in progress.

 [Check out the wiki!](https://github.com/gavincabbage/gbot/wiki)